Tommertom/coderBOT/docs/shippi-art-landing-page.md

 **Ship Code.
 Anywhere.
 Instantly.**

 ### Subheadline
 Your AI-powered terminal in your pocket.
-Code, build, and deploy from your phone with GitHub Copilot, Claude, and your favorite dev tools.
+Code, build, and deploy from your phone with GitHub Copilot CLI, Claude AI, Google Gemini, and your favorite dev tools.

 ### Call to Action
 **Join the Waitlist**